BrenekH/kotlin-for-frc/README.md

 ## Release Notes

+### 1.1.0
+#### Important!
+* This version has been tested and approved on a robot.
+Use this to generate all projects going forward.
+#### Changes:
+* Changed Main.kt to Main.java to comply with static requirement of WPILib
+* Changed main folder from kotlin to java to allow Main.java to interface with Gradle properly

 ### 1.0.0
 * FULL RELEASE!
 * Converted all templates to match WPILib templates for the 2019 FRC Season